 Follow the step by step process or choose what situation that best describes you:

-The Committee on Admissions of the District of Columbia Courts handles over 3500 applications to the District of Columbia Bar each year.
+The Committee on Admissions of the District of Columbia Courts handles all applications for admissions to the District of Columbia Bar each year.
 There are three ways to join the DC Bar: apply for admission by examination, apply for admission by motion (without examination) and apply to become a special legal consultant (SLC).
 First, we will cover the examination route, as it is the most common way to become a member of the DC Bar.
 Later in Step 4 of this document, we will cover the other two methods of admission to the bar.

 The Committee on Admission does not require that you graduate from an American Bar Association approved law school, nor is specific pre-legal education required.
 However, if you later wish to be enrolled in an ABA-approved law school, the undergraduate pre-legal education you receive should include at least a bachelor’s degree and be from an accredited institution.